abood-74/Blog-RESTful-APIs/README.md

 # API for Professionals Book Project

 This project is a practical implementation of the code examples from the book "API for Professionals" by William S. Vincent.
-The primary goal is to learn and practice building RESTful APIs using Python and Django.

 ## Features

 The API provides the following features: